intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 also knows how to translate the `gen11_1` or `gen_icl` to proper `ocloc` architecture specification option.

-*NOTE: new kinds of AOT compilers are expected to appear very rarely, so developing some kind of "AOT compiler plugin" mechanism is impractical, and hardcoding AOT compiler types in the driver is resonable.*
+**NOTE**: New kinds of AOT compilers are expected to appear very rarely, so developing some kind of "AOT compiler plugin" mechanism is impractical, and hard coding AOT compiler types in the driver is reasonable.

 One advantage to encoding this information in a textual configuration file is that customers can update the file if necessary.
 This could be useful, for